 Which service is right for me?

-I work on many types of non-fiction documents, published or unpublished.
-Examples include:
+I work on many types of non-fiction documents, published and unpublished.
+For a list of examples, please see About me.

 How do you mark up the changes?

-I am happy to mark up PDFs at the proofreading stage, but I recommend sending Word documents for copy-editing because there are likely to be a lot more changes during a copy-edit.
-These can be expensive to put in place if your designer has already arranged the text in a PDF.
+For copy-editing, I recommend that you send me Word documents rather than PDFs, because there are likely to be far more changes during a copy-edit.
+These can be time-consuming and expensive to put in place if your designer has already arranged the text in a PDF.

 How much does it cost?